by Lewis Pulsipher

 the eyes of other dragons.

-Second Level.
 By means of the Alarm

 spell a dragon can

-enchant two large stones which, when placed
+enchant 2 large stones which, when placed

 no more than 20

-feet apart, act as an alarm system. if
+feet apart, act as an alarm system.
+If

 any creature of higher than

-animal intelligence moves between the
+animal intelligence moves between the stones,

-stones, a telepathic
+a telepathic

 warning sounds in the dragon’s mind, waking